-The account is composed of advances to officers and employees and other assets amounting to ₱40,652 and input tax of ₱2,034,384 with provision for valuation allowance of the same amount for the year December 31, 2019.
+The account is composed of advances to officers and employees and other assets amounting to ₱38,213 and input tax of ₱2,236,547 with provision for valuation allowance of the same amount for the year December 31, 2020.
+Prepayments and other current assets decrease by ₱2,439 or 6%.

 Input tax is stated at face value less provision for impairment, if any.
 Allowance for unrecoverable input tax, if any, is maintained by the Company at a level considered adequate to provide potential uncollectible portion of the claims.
-The Company, on a continuing basis, makes a review of the status has no outstanding balance for the year ended December 31, 2019 and 2018.
-The Company has provided full valuation allowance on all its input tax for 2019 and 2018 as it sees no economic use for it in the future.
+The Company, on a continuing basis, makes a review of the status has no outstanding balance for the year ended December 31, 2020 and 2019.
+The Company has provided full valuation allowance on all its input tax for 2020 and 2019 as it sees no economic use for it in the future.